yuanmao1/LaTeX-template-converter/README.md

 After running the Python code, the contents of the `converted_result` folder will contain the formatted output.

-If the PDF is not successfully compiled, please try running the program again (this could be a LaTeX bug).
+After running the Python code, the contents in the `converted_result` folder will be the result of the format modification.

-Alternatively, you can open the `.tex` files in the `converted_result` folder, comment out all the red errors, and then compile the `.tex` file.
+Open the `.tex` file in the `converted_result` folder for compilation.
+Comment out all the red error sections, then delete the `.bbl` file.
+Finally, compile the `.tex` file twice to obtain the desired `.pdf`.

 ---